 Before You Go, Talk to Your Provider

 First things first.
 Depending on where you're traveling, your wireless provider may offer an international plan that is affordable for your destination.
 If you're only spending a few days in Canada or Mexico, for example, it may only cost you a handful of dollars to switch to a different plan temporarily.
 On the other hand, if you do nothing and simply cross the border, you could end up spending hundreds or thousands of dollars.

-Aside from choosing an alternative plan, here are steps you can take to stop or cut back on how much cellular data you use when you are out of the country.
+Aside from choosing an alternative plan, there are a number of steps you can take to stop or cut back on how much cellular data you use when you are out of the country.
 Avoiding massive data overages is the key to keeping costs under control.

-Turn off roaming.
+Turn off Roaming

 In order to stop cellular data use, you should turn off roaming.
 To do this, go to your settings, and look for roaming options.
 Set it to "Roaming Off."
 This is essentially the nuclear option and shuts off your cellular data entirely when you're out of the country.
 If you choose this option, you’ll still be able to get phone calls and texts whenever you're logged into a Wi-Fi network or hotspot.
 But your phone will not send or receive data on networks such as 3G, 4G, or LTE.

 If you have kids who are old enough for a phone but young enough that you can't trust them to stay off YouTube and Instagram while you're away, this may be the best bet.

 This feature is only on iPhones.
 It turns off automatic downloads of new emails and lets you manually download your email when connected to a Wi-Fi network or hotspot, which is much cheaper.
-Even better: If you can live without email altogether, then turn off both "Push" and "Fetch."
+The best scenario is if you can live without email altogether, then turn off both "Push" and "Fetch."
 On an iPhone, in "Settings," go to "Mail, Contacts, Calendars" and toggle off your settings for "Push" and "Fetch New Data."

 You should track your usage within the current billing period.
-As you leave the country, scroll to the bottom and click "Reset Statistics" to reset the tracker so you can see your usage for that specific trip.
+As you leave the country, on an iPhone, click on "Reset Statistics" to reset your data usage tracker so you can see your usage for that specific trip.
 As your usage approaches your max for the month, consider turning off roaming.
 On an Android, you can set an alert to notify you if your data reaches a certain level.